 She has seen out-of-state buyers in tech, finance and in the energy fields shopping for luxury homes in the metro area.
 Neighborhoods such as Cherry Creek North, Hilltop and Washington Park remain strong, she said.

-“What we have found is that all the reservations we are taking are from empty nesters and the ones that are going the fastest are in the $800,000 to $1.6 million price range,” Chirafisi said.
+“What we have found is that all the reservations we are taking are from empty nesters.
+The ones that are fastest goint are in the $800,000 to $1.6 million price range,” Chirafisi said.

 The most expensive home to sell last month was a 7,751-square-foot, 5-bedroom, 6-bathroom home in Cherry Creek North.

-That home sold for 130.3 percent more than the most expensive home that sold in November last year for $3.04 million.
+That home sold for 130.3 percent.
+In conclusion, it is more than the most expensive home that sold in November last year for $3.04 million.